 What Are Skiff Boats?

+Designed for simplicity, skiffs are characterized as simple, open boats.
 Skiff boats can be used in freshwater and saltwater.
-They are ideal for shallower waters, but are commonly found in rivers, streams, and lakes along with larger bodies of water.
-Some anglers will take larger skiffs out on the ocean, but that depends on the size and type of boat in question.
+They are ideal for shallower waters, but are commonly found in all sorts of rivers, lakes and bays.
+Some anglers will take larger skiffs out on the ocean, but that depends on the size and type of boat in question and most skiffs aren’t sized appropriately for ocean use.
+There are many different varieties of skiffs, ranging from flat-bottom rowboats, to flats skiffs, to skiffs designed specifically for commercial fishing or crabbing.
+But when you strip away all the variables, just about any small, simple, open boat can be dubbed a skiff.

 Skiff Boats: The Highlights

-- Activity/Intended Use: Fresh and saltwater fishing, day cruising, crabbing and clamming
+- Activity/Intended Use: Fresh and saltwater fishing, day cruising, crabbing and clamming, gunkholing, etc.

 - Propulsion Method: Outboard motor